nickbrandt/GitLab/doc/user/group/security_dashboard/index.md

 First, navigate to the Security Dashboard found under your group's **Overview > Security Dashboard**.

-+Once you're on the dashboard, at the top you should see a series of filters for severity, report type, and project.
+Once you're on the dashboard, at the top you should see a series of filters for:

+- Severity
+- Report type
+- Project

 Selecting one or more of these will filter the results in the sectons below.
 The first section is an overview of all the vulnerabilities, grouped by severity.
 Underneath these overviews is a timeline chart that shows how many open vulnerabilities you had at various points in time.